theLoFix/github-pages-with-jekyll/_posts/2021-06-03-Hello-World.md

+---
+layout: post
+title:  "Hello World on Jekyl!"
+---
+# Hi World
-Hello this is my first post on my blog from GitHub.
+Hello this is my first post on my blog from GitHub. 😏